Home > Health Library > Myxoma Tumors of the Heart

 If the tumor is in the left atrium, surgery might be done to remove it.
 This can help lower the risk of a stroke.

 In rare cases, a tumor (myxoma) growing on the valve surface or in

 the left atrium of the heart can cause a blockage of the mitral valve that is

-quite large.
-When they occur, they can either block the valve opening or
+mitral valve stenosis.
+The tumor can either block the valve opening or

 restrict the movement of the valve and prevent it from opening